pingcap/docs-cn/system-variables.md

     - `current_db`: The name of the current database.
     - `txn_mode`: The transactional mode.
 Value options are `OPTIMISTIC` and `PESSIMISTIC`.
     - `sql`: The SQL statement corresponding to the current query.

-### tidb_guarantee_external_consistency <span class="version-mark">New in v5.0.0-rc</span>

-- Scope: SESSION | GLOBAL
-- Default value: OFF
-- This variable controls whether the external consistency needs to be guaranteed when the async commit <!-- and one-phase commit--> feature is enabled.
-When this option is disabled, if the modifications made in two transactions do not have overlapping parts, the commit order that other transactions observe might not be consistent with the actual commit order.
-When the async commit <!-- or one-phase commit--> feature is disabled, the external consistency can be guaranteed no matter whether this configuration is enabled or disabled.

 ### tidb_hash_join_concurrency